 Bake in the 350 degrees oven for 10-12 minutes.
 Allow to cool before eating as the filling will be hot!

 You’re all done!
 Now its time to enjoy these delicious pumpkin delights!
 Send me a comment and let me know what you think of this recipe.
 Hopefully you enjoy them as much as I do.
-I must warn you it is really hard to eat just one!
+I must warn you though, it’s really hard to eat just one!